Fact checked by Aimee McNew for Accuracy

 Modern foods are full of unhealthy fats like vegetable oils, fake foods like margarine, and trans fats in processed and fried foods.

 The type of fats that support hormone balance, weight loss, and insulin balance are those that are rich in omega-3 fatty acids and omega-6 fats and naturally found in whole foods.
-These include:

 - Salmon, sardines, mackerel and other wild-caught seafood

 Fiber helps to support balanced blood sugar and a healthy digestive system.
 This means eating more vegetables and fruits, especially:

 - Brussels sprouts